sam-rice/reading-room-api/README.md

   <img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white" />
 </p>

-Reading Room is a REST API for a book cataloging application built with Java/Spring Boot, Docker, and PostgreSQL.
-Users have access to a variety of CRUD operations for interacting with `Shelf` entities (to which `Book` entities are associated) and adding/removing books from each shelf.
-The API leverages the [Open Library API](https://openlibrary.org/developers/api) to aggregate individual book data, only requiring the client to provide a valid 13 or 10-digit ISBN.
+Reading Room is a REST API for a book cataloguing application built with Java/Spring Boot, Docker, and PostgreSQL.
+Individual users can be registered—and once authenticated—create, modify, or delete "shelves" from their virtual library.
+Books can be added and removed from a user's shelf, and can be browsed through via the app's [Library Search endpoints](#library-search-endpoints).
+The API leverages the [Open Library API](https://openlibrary.org/developers/api) for all book and author data.

 The API is deployed via Heroku and configured with unrestricted access for demoing purposes.
-See API Reference below for demoing the API with Postman.
-Instructions for registering/authenticating users via JSON Web Token, creating/updating/deleting shelves and books, and querying data are also outlined below, in addition to project setup instructions for running the application locally.
+See [API Reference](#api-reference) below for demoing the API with Postman.
+Instructions for registering/authenticating users via JSON Web Token, creating/updating/deleting shelves and books, and querying data are also outlined below, in addition to [project setup instructions](#local-setup-instructions) for running the application locally.

 The project also includes a JUnit integration test suite for all repository classes, which leverages an H2 in-memory database.